-Where a student qualifies for tertiary and secondary non-schooling travel, s/he is entitled to one return journey between the permanent home and the term address.
+Where a student qualifies for tertiary and secondary non-schooling travel, they are entitled to one return journey between the permanent home and the term address.
 This journey may be taken at any time after the date on which the student commences study and before the date on which the student ceases study.